Regularity Properties for Sparse Regression: Setup

 \subsection{Notions from computational complexity}

-In complexity theory, problems are classified according to the computational resources - time and memory - needed to solve them on a Turing machine, a model for the computer \citep{arora_computational_2009}.

-A well-known example of a complexity class is $\mathsf{P}$, consisting of the problems decidable in polynomial time in the size of the input.
-For input encoded in $n$ bits, a yes or no answer must be found in time $O(n^k)$ for some fixed $k$.
-Another important class is $\mathsf{NP}$, the decision problems for which already existing solutions can be verified in polynomial time.
-This is usually much easier than solving the question itself in polynomial-time.
-For instance, the subset-sum problem: 'Given a set of integers, does there exist a subset with zero sum?' is in $\mathsf{NP}$, since one can easily check any purported solution - a subset of the given integers - to see if it indeed solves the problem.
-However, finding this subset seems harder: simply enumerating all subsets is not a polynomial-time algorithm.
+To state formally that the regularity conditions are hard to verify, we need some basic notions from computational complexity theory.
+Here problems are classified according to the computational resources -- such as time and memory -- needed to solve them \citep{arora_computational_2009}.
+A well-known complexity class is $\mathsf{P}$, consisting of the problems decidable in polynomial time in the size of the input.
+For input encoded in $n$ bits, a \emph{yes} or \emph{no} answer must be found in time $O(n^k)$ for some fixed $k$.
+A larger class is $\mathsf{NP}$, the decision problems for which already existing solutions can be verified in polynomial time.
+This is usually much easier than solving the question itself in polynomial time.
+For instance, the subset-sum problem: ``Given an input set of integers, does there exist a subset with zero sum?'' is in $\mathsf{NP}$, since one can easily check a candidate solution -- i.e., a subset of the given integers -- to see if it indeed sums to zero.
+However, finding this subset seems harder, as simply enumerating all subsets is not a polynomial-time algorithm.